redhat-openstack/openstack-puppet-modules/README.md

 ## Limitations

+Currently OpsCenter configuration is confined to authentication, logging, stat_reporter and webserver.
+The remaining sections are planned for the near future.

 Tested on the Red Hat family versions 6 and 7, Ubuntu 12.04 and 14.04, Puppet (CE) 3.7.5 and DSC 2.1.